Finding Gold

 We must delve into areas of ourselves that have long been hidden from view, looking with self-compassion whenever a new awareness surfaces.
 We need to search for understanding and then follow it all the way through, mining it for every precious ounce of healing possible.
 Every glimpse of our true self will inspire us to go on.

-To do this work, it helps to have a map of our inner landscape and a headlamp for seeing into dark corners.
+To do this work, it helps to have a map of our inner landscape and a light for seeing into dark corners.
 That’s what Jill Loree has created in this collection of spiritual teachings called Finding Gold.
 It taps into a rich vein of wisdom about the work of finding the self, illuminating the journey from various important perspectives.

 Contents*